 All pupils in Key Stage 3 are grouped by ability for English, Religious Education, Geography, History, Modern Foreign Languages, Music and Physical Education.
 Pupils are set separately for Mathematics and Science.
+Pupils will be placed into ability sets from the start of Year 7, based on their Key Stage 2 SAT results and information gathered from transition discussions with the primary school.
+They will complete Cognitive Ability Tests in September, and we will use this data, along with information from teaching staff, to identify any anomalies, and if any changes need to be made, this will take place by October half-term.

-At the start of Year 7, pupils will spend their first half-term learning in tutor groups to develop relationships with their tutor group and to allow us to complete Cognitive Ability Tests.
-After half-term, pupils will be placed into sets, based upon the results of Key Stage 2 Tests and Cognitive Ability Tests.
-Ability groups are reviewed at the end of each term when we report to parents.
+Ability groups are further reviewed at the end of each term when we report to parents.
 Pupils are taught art, drama, food and nutrition, computer science and design technology as part of the carousel in mixed ability groupings.